The scaling limit of the interface of the continuous-space symbiotic branching model: A bound on integrated fourth mixed moments

 (with the smaller index to resolve ties).

-Observe that, due to the definition of our dual particle system $(l_t)_{t\ge0}$, if we start with four particles and two colours, there will always be at least one particle of type 1 and at least one particle of type 2 around at any time, no matter what the actual type changes were (type changes can only occur if two particles of the same colour meet).
-Moreover, with the above notation, the integral in~(\ref{eq:prod}) is $0$ unless $B^{r(t)}_t > B^{\ell(t)}_t$ and since the product is either $0$ or $1$, we obtain
+Observe that, due to the definition of our dual particle system $(l_t)_{t\ge0}$, if we start with four particles and two colors, there will always be at least one $\red$ particle and at least one $\blue$ particle around at any time, no matter what the actual color changes were (color changes can only occur if two particles of the same color meet).
+Moreover, with the above notation, the integral in~(\ref{eq:prod}) is $0$ unless $B^{r(t)}_t > B^{\ell(t)}_t$ (see Figure~\ref{fig:indicators-1}), and since the product is either $0$ or $1$, we obtain